Inspections, Compliance, Enforcement, and Criminal Investigations

 Many manufacturers are using computers to store records concerning complaints, failure data, returned goods, servicing, testing results and others.
 Record traceability and data integrity are always concerns when you copy or use computerized data.

 - It is difficult to determine what records are to be designated as originals or copies of original records.
 It is important, when obtaining hardcopy or copy of computerized data, for you to capture some method of dating.
-The date of an electronic file can be captured by recording the date and time from a file listing in DOS or with File Manager in Windows.
+The date of an electronic file can be captured by recording the date and time from a file listing in DOS or Windows Explorer.
 This may not always be possible, but some attempt should be made to date and time stamp electronic data.

 - Requests for most information from manufacturers will require the use of some custom software routine to generate the Investigator's requested information.
 Any data generated at the request of an Investigator should always be considered custom data.
 The firm will seldom validate or verify software routines used to generate data in response to your request.
 You should request a copy of any software program or scripts used to generate the computerized data provided.
 The request for the software program is not a request for a copy of the application program but a request for the special commands or programs created within the application program for the querying and extraction of data into a new data file.
 You should review the command structure to ensure it includes all data related to your request.